harbour/core/contrib/gtwvw/tests/readme.txt

 some .ico

 Main programs:
-wvwtest9.prg : demo of several gtwvw features. maincoor.prg : to show differences of MainCoord and Standard Mode. inpfocus.prg : demo of how to handle input on non topmost window.
+wvwtest9.prg : demo of several GTWVW features. maincoor.prg : to show differences of MainCoord and Standard Mode. inpfocus.prg : demo of how to handle input on non topmost window.